Obama urges halt to artificial islands in South China Sea

 Obama said he commended ASEAN for working to create a code of conduct for the South China Sea "including the peaceful resolution of disputes, freedom of navigation and freedom of overflight."

-Earlier this month, U.S. B-52 bombers flew near China's artificial islands, signalling Washington's determination to challenge Beijing over the disputed sea.
+Earlier this month, U.S. B-52 bombers flew near China's artificial islands, signaling Washington's determination to challenge Beijing over the disputed sea.

 China has said it does not want the South China Sea issue to be the focus of the meetings in Kuala Lumpur.
 Prime Minister Li Keqiang has yet to comment on the issue.